 By Maeve O'Donnell | Edited by Sam D

-Britain's caravan club never stops moving - more than 550,000 are on the roads and if you've joined the craze then insurance is worth weighing up, and we've got a truck-load of cheap tourer tips.
+Britain's caravan club never stops moving - more than 550,000 are on UK roads.
+If you enjoy a pootle with your caravan in tow, insurance is well worth weighing up - and we've got a truck-load of cheap tourer tips.

 Wherever you're heading, we'll help you hitch up to the right deal.
-Importantly, this guide is about caravans you tow on a car or other vehicle, not motor-homes which are a caravan and motor in one.
+Importantly, this guide is about caravans you tow with a car or other vehicle, not motorhomes, which are all-in-one vehicles with a living area behind the driver's compartment.

 This is the first incarnation of this guide.
 Please tell us your experiences in the caravan insurance discussion.